lightpanda-io/demo/README.md

 ## Methodology

-We all love benchmarks but we know it's difficult to do fair comparaisons.
+We all love benchmarks but we know it's difficult to do fair comparisons.
 That's why it's important to be very transparent about the protocol of the benchmark.

-The benchmark uses a [home made demo web page](https://github.com/lightpanda-io/demo).
+The benchmark uses a [homemade demo web page](https://github.com/lightpanda-io/demo).
-This web page is a fake e-commerce product offer page loading product's details and reviews with two XHR requests.
+This web page is a fake e-commerce product offer page loading product details and reviews with two XHR requests.

-We decided to use an home made page because Lightpanda browser is not yet fully compliant and we wanted to be sure it will be able to execute the web page correctly to be comparable with Google Chrome.
+We decided to use a homemade page because Lightpanda browser is not yet fully compliant and we wanted to be sure it would be able to execute the web page correctly to be comparable with Google Chrome.

-Moreover, using this web page allows us to run the test with a local webserver, reducing network request impacts to the bench.
+Moreover, using this web page allows us to run the test with a local web server, reducing network request impacts to the bench.

 ### Metrics and tools